 First of all, allow the child the opportunity to say goodbye to the deceased pet friend.
 This is one of the first steps in the healthy aspect of dealing with the loss.

-As humans, we process most information through our eyes, so seeing a deceased being confirms that the death is real — and, of course, the child is going to cry.
+As humans, most of us process information through our eyes, so seeing a deceased being confirms that the death is real — and, of course, the child is going to cry.

 Don’t be scared of the outward showing of this emotion.
 Your role as a parent is to give the child the permission to show this emotion and to provide a safe place, including a warm hug in your arms, to do this.